boomlinde/acidforth/README.md

 Usage
 -----

-When gobassline is started, it waits for a program on stdin.
+When acidforth is started, it waits for a program on stdin.
 When it has a program it is compiled and run immediately.
 Example use:

-    ./gobassline < patches/cool
+    ./acidforth < patches/cool

 Words
 -----